gooddata/docker-image-for-vertica/README.md

 After you store it into docker-compose.yaml file, you can simply run:
 ```
-docker-compose up -d
+docker-compose up -d vertica
 ```

 ## Integration tests

 There is a naive skeleton of integration tests for validation of the current state and for inspiration.
-It can be configured in tests/config.yaml (config_full.yaml).
+It can be configured in [tests/config.yaml](tests/config.yaml).
-For each required combination of OS / Vertica version the image is build, container is started and tests are executed.
+For each required combination of OS / Vertica version the corresponding image is build, the container is started and tests are executed.
 All available customizations of build / run are applied and tested.

 Run tests: